-Fitness for Life/Weight Lifting I or II (full year - 10 credits)
+Fitness for Life I and II (ST-080400)

 The course will include the practice of various skills involved in a variety of lifetime physical activities.
 These will include: walking, golf, volleyball, indoor baseball, horseshoes, badminton, softball, shuffle board, and bowling.
 Two days will be devoted to weight lifting and conditioning.
 Students who have dropped the class are not eligible to re-enroll.
 Class limit 27.